 Don’t let the French name intimidate you: beurre blanc is simply an emulsion of butter + a vinegar and/or wine reduction.
-It sounds fancy, but just like my coconut risotto, it’s a restaurant-quality recipe that is actually pretty quick and easy to make.
+It sounds fancy, but just like my coconut risotto and stuffed salmon, it’s a restaurant-quality recipe that is actually pretty quick and easy to make.

 Now, for the modern twist.
 I’m kind of loving the delicate combination of seafood and vanilla lately.
 I had a restaurant dish of halibut with a light vanilla sauce awhile back, and I’ve been thinking about that plate of food ever since!